-Only minor erosion issues were observed within the mitigation areas during Year 2.
-The steeper slopes in DG-3A were observed to be most affected by erosion.
-In addition, erosion at Alta Dena drain and within mitigation area DG-3A occurred during the rainy season.
-Repairs to jute netting, irrigation lines, and plant basins were conducted during Year 2 on an as-needed basis.
+Erosion issues were observed within the Phase 1 mitigation areas during Year 3, including severe erosion to the DG-3A mitigation area surrounding Altadena Drain.
+The steeper slopes in DG-3A were also observed to be affected by erosion.
+Erosion in these areas occurred during the rainy season, especially in December of 2021.
+Rainfall during this period has carved a channel that flows to the south of Altadena

+Drain before connecting to the reservoir where severe berm erosion continues to occur.
+Repairs to jute netting, irrigation lines, and plant basins were conducted during Year 3 on an as-needed basis.